mridul549/m3dio/README.md

 - The notification picks up the uploaded mp3 message from the queue and informs the user via email of the same.
 - The notified user then requests the gateway to download the converted audio file from the database.

+## Deployment
+The project is deployed on AWS EC2 instance.
+It uses a minikube cluster to demonstrate a real k8s environment along with all the other required technologies.